 2) For the crust - mix all the dough ingredients in a large bowl and stir with a wooden spoon, and then with your hands, until you have a soft dough (it feels like cookie dough).

 3) Form the dough into a rough ball and press it into a 9-inch pie plate.
 The key here is to press the dough so that it's even throughout the plate.
 Start by just pressing down into the dough in the middle of the plate, and then use your fingers and palm to even out the bottom and corners first, and then the edges last.
 Focus more on getting an even layer on the pie, if some edges come up higher than others, it's really easy to just pinch off some of the dough from the higher/thicker sides and press them into other parts of the plate.
 Press the dough just to the edge of the plate and smooth it out.

-4) Prepare the filling - in a small saucepan (mine is 1.5 quarts), combine the pumpkin puree, brown sugar, cinnamon, and pumpkin pie spice and heat on medium until just warm, about 4-5 minutes.
+4) Prepare the filling - the fast and easy way to do this is to add all the filling ingredients in a medium-sized bowl and mix until combined.
+If you have more time and energy, then you may want to heat the filling up a little bit.
+In a small saucepan (mine is 1.5 quarts), combine the pumpkin puree, brown sugar, cinnamon, and pumpkin pie spice and heat on medium until just warm, about 4-5 minutes.
 Add cream and stir to combine, and then add eggs and whisk until the filling is smooth.
-I like this step of heating the filling just a little but you can skip it if you want.
+I like this step of heating the filling just a little but you really can skip it if you want.
 It makes the filling just a little smoother and gives it a head start on the baking.
 Don't get it hot, you don't want the eggs to cook, just warm enough that the sugar dissolves.
 It makes your house smell really nice, too.